Imen-ks/MazeA/README.md

 ## Usage

-Open the `NewsApp.xcodeproj` file with Xcode and build the application in the simulator or on a device.
+Open the `MazeA*.xcodeproj` file with Xcode and build the application in the simulator or on a device.

 ## Available features